TIP: Token Importance in On-Policy Distillation: Method: Type-Aware Token Selection

 Given a retention ratio $\rho \in (0,1]$, we retain the top-$\rho$ fraction of tokens by the Soft-OR score $s_t = \hat{h}_t + \hat{\delta}_t - \hat{h}_t \cdot \hat{\delta}_t$ (Equation~\ref{eq:score_theory}):

 The training loss is:

 Setting $\hat{\delta}_t = 0$ recovers entropy-only selection; including $\hat{\delta}_t$ additionally promotes Q3 tokens.
-The score is parameter-free and both $h_t$ and $\delta_t$ are already computed during standard distillation, so the only extra cost is a min-max normalization and the top-$k$ sort---$O(m \log m)$ per rollout, negligible compared with forward and backward passes.
+In practice, before computing $s_t$, we clip the top 2\% of entropy values within each batch and then apply min-max normalization to obtain $\hat{h}_t$, which suppresses rare outliers and stabilizes token ranking across batches.
+The score is parameter-free and both $h_t$ and $\delta_t$ are already computed during standard distillation, so the only extra cost is this clipped min-max normalization and the top-$k$ sort---$O(m \log m)$ per rollout, negligible compared with forward and backward passes.